Specyk/youtube-playlist-maker/README.md

-# YouTube-Playlist-Maker
+# YouTube-Playlist-Maker 0.21

 This userscript adds a button to quickly create playlist link from videos on current YouTube page.

-Currently it works only on feed/subscriptions and home page.
+It should works on most of youtube pages suh as subcripptions, search results, trending etc.

 NOTE:
 Button might disappear when you navigate using links on YouTube.
 Refresh the page to restore the button.